eimeard84/RepData_PeerAssessment1/PA1_template.md

   # Don't print xtick labels
   par(xaxt="n")
   # Plot the weekend time profiles
-  plot(weekend_steps,type='l',main="Weekend Steps",xlab="Time of Day",ylab="Mean Number of Steps",col="Red")
+  plot(weekend_steps,type='l',main="Weekend Steps",xlab="Time of Day",ylab="Mean Number of Steps",col="Red",xlim=c(0,2400),ylim=c(0,200))
   # Set the xtick label printing back to standard
   par(xaxt="s")
   # Label the xtick labels
-  axis(1,at=c(0005,600,1200,1800,2350),labels=c("0000","0600","1200","1800","0000"))
+  axis(1,at=c(0,600,1200,1800,2355),labels=c("0000","0600","1200","1800","0000"))
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

 Much fewer steps are taken at the weekend than on weekdays.
 The greatest difference is the large peak (up to about 200 steps per five-minute period) between 08:30 and 09:30 on weekdays, presumably a run before work or school.
 There is a similar, but less extreme, peak at the weekend.
 At the end of the day, between 18:00 and 20:00, there is a longer period with a less pronounced peak - possibly a walk home.
-Throughout the day, there are periods of activity on both weekdays and weekends.
+Throughout the day, there are periods of moderate activity on both weekdays and weekends.
+In general, weekends seem to be more sedentary, although some early-morning movement at around 04:00 suggests at least one wild night out!